grupoimagine/imagine/_projects/Pablo_PassiveHapticsTraining.md

 ---
 title: Passive Haptics Training

 description: It aims to measure the learning of users by comparing the completion of tasks with Passive Haptics and traditional controls.

 people:
   - prof-pablofigueroa
-  - grad-fmedina
+  - master-alum-fmedina

 layout: project